 Get Your Tenant Involved, Too

 Property maintenance shouldn’t be the landlord’s responsibility only – the tenant should do their part, too!
 You won’t be able to keep tabs on your property 24/7, but your tenants will be able to perform minor repairs, maintenance, and more as needed.
-Besides, the moment they sign the lease agreement, they also agree to do minor maintenance tasks like throwing out the garbage, mowing the lawn, etc.
+Besides, the moment they sign the lease agreement, they also agree to do minor home maintenance tasks like throwing out the garbage, mowing the lawn, etc.

 For maintenance concerns they can’t (and shouldn’t) handle, they should be able to contact you immediately.
 Make sure your tenants know that they can report repairs at any time.
-That way, your property management team can get to work ASAP and “nip it in the bud” before it’s too late.
+That way, your property maintenance team can get to work ASAP and “nip it in the bud” before it’s too late.
 With that said, your tenants should have your contact number, or be able to use a tenant portal.
 It shouldn’t be difficult for them to inform you about the property’s problems.

 The Key to Property Upkeep